-Latest news: the group of Martin Wegener has produced the World's first Hall-effect reversal material, in the paper Experimental Evidence for Sign Reversal of the Hall Coefficient in Three-Dimensional Metamaterials based on a simplification of an interlocking ring design that in the papers Homogenization of the three-dimensional Hall effect and change of sign of the Hall-coefficient ( Hal.archives Version ) and Reversal of the Hall coefficient sign under homogenization , Marc Briane and I proved would reverse the Hall-effect back in 2007.
+The group of Martin Wegener has produced the World's first Hall-effect reversal material, in the paper Experimental Evidence for Sign Reversal of the Hall Coefficient in Three-Dimensional Metamaterials based on a simplification of an interlocking ring design that in the papers Homogenization of the three-dimensional Hall effect and change of sign of the Hall-coefficient ( Hal.archives Version ) and Reversal of the Hall coefficient sign under homogenization , Marc Briane and I proved would reverse the Hall-effect back in 2007.
 This result (called by Wegener's group a "mind-boggling prediction") overturns the notion, found in many textbooks, that the Hall coefficient tells one the sign of the charge carrier.
 Inspiration for the geometry came from the chainmail artist Dylon Whyte and from joint work with Vincenzo Nesi.
 With D. Manceau we proved the reversal is impossible in two-dimensions.

 New book with four chapters coauthored with M.Cassier, O.Mattei, M. Milgrom, and A.Welters

-See the review of Pradeep Sharma
+See the review in Imechanica and in Journal of Applied Mechanics of Pradeep Sharma

 Only $80!
 Available here: Extending the Theory of Composites to Other Areas of Science